SlavchoPetkovski/ArabamiSat/README.md

 1. `Realm` and `RealmSwift` - Used as a DB for storing images for offline mode.
 1. `Firebase/Firestore` - Used as a Cloud DB to sync the cars with the Cloud.
-1. `Firebase/Core`, `Firebase/Analytics`, `Firebase/Performance`, `Firebase/Crashlytics` - Also used for product analytics, feedback collection and reporting/fixing crashes.
+1. `Firebase/Core`, `Firebase/Auth`,  `Firebase/Analytics`, `Firebase/Performance`, `Firebase/Storage`,  `Firebase/Crashlytics` - Also used for product analytics, feedback collection and reporting/fixing crashes.
+1. `FBSDKLoginKit` and `GoogleSignIn` - Used for authenticating user.
 1. `SwiftLint` - Linter for code style improvement.

 ## Localization